Sunday, June 14, 2026

 the dramatic arts how to sew, then we

-built costumes at shop before each play,
+built costumes at shop before each produced play.

-then I managed the house during each
+Oh, and then I managed the house during each

-performance, also an internship.
-And in
+theatrical performance, also an internship.
+And

-the various theatres we had on my grad
+in the various theatres we had on my grad

 school campus that year there were no less